O2X app

 Translating complex training needs into an intuitive UX

-Comparing the O2X App with other projects in my career, I’d say this was the one where I truly got to participate in every single stage of the product development process.
-Although I wasn’t the lead product designer, I managed to refine my UX and product discovery skills, as well as strengthen my iterative design approach, user testing in different formats, and overall design versatility — including direct client and user communication.
+Comparing O2X App with other projects in my career, this was where I truly participated in every single stage of product development.
+Although I wasn't the lead product designer, I refined my UX and product discovery skills, strengthened my iterative design approach, user testing capabilities, and overall design versatility - including direct client and user communication.
+This project became the foundation for my later leadership roles.

 Even though I worked alongside two incredibly smart and talented designers who mentored me and guided the process, I was given the freedom to suggest strategic structural and visual solutions.